-Note that accomplices to murder may be sentenced to death even if they didn't physically kill the victim.
+Note that accomplices to murder may be sentenced to death even if they did not physically kill the victim.
 The prosecution just needs to show that the accomplice knew that lethal force may be used on the victim.
 North Las Vegas criminal defense attorney Michael Becker gives an example:

-Even though Sam didn't pull the trigger in the above example, he could be sentenced to death along with Bill because Sam knew that Bill would use deadly force on anyone who thwarted the robbery.
+Even though Sam did not pull the trigger in the above example, he could be sentenced to death along with Bill because Sam knew that Bill would use deadly force on anyone who thwarted the robbery.

 Mitigating circumstances in Nevada first-degree murder cases can be any information or testimony that makes the defendant seem less deserving of capital punishment.
 Typical examples are:

 During the penalty phase of a first-degree murder case, friends and family typically write the court letters attesting to the defendant's goodness and requesting leniency.
-Boulder City criminal defense attorney Mike Castillo gives an illustration:
+Boulder City criminal defense attorney Neil Shouse gives an illustration:

 Even though John in the above example was "death eligible" because of his previous robbery conviction, the jury determined that John's youth and tough childhood outweighed his criminal history.
 Therefore, the jury imposed prison.

 Can death sentences be appealed in Nevada?

 Yes, capital murder cases may be appealed to the Nevada Supreme Court.
 If the Nevada Supreme Court cannot conclude beyond a reasonable doubt that the jury would still have imposed death despite a false aggravating circumstance, the Court is obligated to vacate the death sentence and order a new sentencing hearing.

 Is a jury ever obligated to impose the death penalty in a first-degree murder case in Nevada?